Online Organizational Communication Graduate Programs

-What are the available KU communication studies graduate programs in Kansas City?
+What are the available KU online communication studies graduate programs?

-The KU Edwards Campus offers a Master of Arts in Organizational Communication, as well as a four-course graduate certificate in workplace communication.
+The University of Kansas offers an online Master of Arts in Organizational Communication, as well as an online four-course graduate certificate in workplace communication.

 Courses are taught online in the evenings via live weekly web conferences supplemented with online class videos and assignments – providing the convenience of online with the personal connection of the (virtual) classroom.